 B. RELEASE

 If a person was not admitted at the approved facility for emergency commitment but detained as a patient under protective custody, he or she must be released when he or she is no longer intoxicated or within 48 hours of admission.
-If the person was being held in an emergency medical facility or a jail, because no approved facility was available, he or she must be released as soon as no longer intoxicated or incapacitated or so long as necessary to prevent injury to self or others.
+If the person was being held in an emergency medical facility or a jail because no approved facility was available, he or she must be released as soon as s/he is no longer intoxicated or incapacitated or only so long as necessary to prevent injury to themselves or others.
 (SDCL §34-20A-55)

 Protective Custody Process